nivthefox/jasmine/README.md

       * **session** (Session) The session which initiated the command.
       * **phrase** (String) The phrase which needs to be handled.
   * **list** (String) The name of the command list (default: general).
 If the specified list does not already exist, it will be created using the default priority and test.

+#### Evaluation
+_TODO: Add information about the softcode parser._

+#### Recursive Interpretation
+_TODO: Explain recursive calls to the command parser; e.g. how the ] command disengages the sofcode parser, or how the ic command prefixes all output lines with "(ic)"_